Karnal: Demographics

 The sex ratio in Karnal stood at 915 females per 1000 males in 2011, compared to the 2001 census figure of 862.

 Government

-Karnal Municipal Corporation is the municipal corporation governing Indian city of Karnal.
-The mayor of the city currently is Renu Bala Gupta and the municipal commissioner is Naresh Narwal, IAS.
+Karnal Municipal Corporation is the municipal body responsible for governing the city.
+Renu Bala Gupta serves as the mayor, while Dr. Vaishali Sharma, IAS, is the commissioner of the municipal corporation.

-Politics

-The city is part of the Karnal Assembly constituency and jagmohan anand of BJP is the current MLA from Karnal constituency.
+The city forms a large part of the Karnal Assembly constituency, which is represented in the Haryana Legislative Assembly by Jagmohan Anand.

-Manohar Lal Khattar of BJP is the current elected MP from the Karnal Lok Sabha constituency.
+Manohar Lal Khattar is the Member of Parliament from the Karnal Lok Sabha constituency.

 Facilities

 Karnal was ranked 24th (1st in Haryana) among 4000+ cities in the list of the cleanest cities of India under the government survey named Swachh Survekshan 2019.

 Karnal was selected as one of the hundred Indian cities to be developed as a smart city under the Union government's plan Smart Cities Mission.